 If you have books that are worth a few pounds but you just want them out of the house a site like Music Magpie is worth considering.
 Minimum sale is £5.00 but they pay postage and provide the packing labels.

 If you want to try bookselling but don’t have any spare storage space then the Amazon affiliate programme may be for you.
-Once you sign up you are able to put a link to any Amazon product on your social media or blog and receive a small commission on sales generated.
+Once you sign up you can put a link to any Amazon product on your social media or blog and receive a small commission on sales generated.

 Publishers are also looking for people to review books in exchange for a hardback or digital copy.
 You can apply to receive books to review at Goodreads or Netgallery (E.books).